TheJacksonLaboratory/JAXBD2K-ShortCourse/ChIP-Seq module/readme.md

 ---------
 In addition, we also provide scripts (/scripts) if you want to produce truncated sequences by yourself.
 **Steps**
-1. Download all the files into one folder (pptx is not required for data preparation)
+1. Download all the files into one folder (pptx or pdf is not required for data preparation)
 2. Run prepareGenome.hg38.sh to download and index reference genome
 ```
 ./prepareGenome.hg38.sh